We all want to help those who want to stop smoking, but

 Prop 56 is not what it appears to be.

-Prop 56 is a $1.4 billion “tax hike grab” by insurance companies and other wealthy special interests to dramatically increase their profits by shortchanging schools and ignoring other pressing problems.
+Prop 56 is a $1.4 billion “tax hike grab” by insurance companies and other wealthy special interests to dramatically increase their income by shortchanging schools and ignoring other pressing problems.

 Source: Prop 56 spending formula for net funds after backfill and earmarked allocations

-Note: Up to $147 million can be used for administrative costs—nearly 10% of the total revenues raised by the initiative.
+Note: Up to $147 million can be used for administrative costs—over 10% of the net revenues raised by the initiative.

 Prop 56 Allocates